aryanjassal/transcodine/README.md

 ### Notes

+- Debug logging is enabled by default.
+You can disable it by going into `include/constants.h` and removing the line containing `#define DEBUG`.
 - This program is designed to leverage Unix behaviour and will not compile or run under Windows without rewrites.
 - To simplify working with heap memory, a custom implementation of buffers is